-- 15 (a) Regulate the operation of all educational and training institutions offering courses related to seafaring; - 17 (b) Pursue grant programs, such as scholarships, subsidies, loan assistance, and 18 other measures that will harness the skills of seafarers toward greater 19 competitiveness given the new and evolving demands in the industry; - 20 (c) Promote quality maritime education and training that respond to the needs of 21 the industry and in accordance with minimum international maritime standards 22 of competency; and - (d) Afford enhanced access to educational advancement and training of women in the seafaring industry. - CHED and MARINA shall work together to mainstream gender and development in the curricula of maritime institutions and training centers. - Sec.
-8. Right to Information.
-Shipowners, manning agencies, and other organizations responsible for the recruitment and placement of seafarers, shall provide seafarers relevant information, including the terms and conditions of employment, company policies affecting seafarers, obligations of seafarers, conditions and realities attending to their profession, and necessary laws and regulations of countries covered by their sojourn.
+- a) Regulate the operation of all educational and training institutions offering courses related to seafaring; - b) Pursue grant programs, such scholarships, subsidies, loan assistance and other measures that will harness the skills of seafarers toward greater competitiveness given the new and evolving demands in the industry; - c) Promote quality maritime education and training that respond to the needs of the industry and in accordance with minimum international maritime standards of competency; and - d) Afford enhanced access to educational advancement and training of women in the seafaring industry.

+CHED and MARINA shall work together to mainstream gender and development in the curricula of maritime institutions and training centers.

+Sec.
+8. Right to Information. - Shipowners, manning agencies, and other organizations responsible for the recruitment and placement of seafarers shall provide seafarers relevant information, including the terms and conditions of employment, company policies affecting seafarers, conditions and realities attending to their profession, and necessary laws and regulations of countries covered by their sojourn.
 In addition, the seafarers shall, at all times, be furnished a copy of the duly executed Standard Employment Contract, as well as the results of the medical examination conducted on him/her.
-This right shall also include the right of seafarers' organizations to relevant information affecting the terms and conditions of employment of their members.
+The right shall also include the right of seafarers' organizations to relevant information affecting the terms and condition of employment of their members.

-All ships covered by this Act shall have a copy of the MLC, 2006, the grievance procedures available on-board, duly executed Standard Employment Contract of seafarers, and when there is a collective bargaining agreement (CBA), a copy of such agreement, which shall be readily available to the seafarers.
+All ships covered by this Act shall have a copy of the MLC, 2006, the grievance procedures observed on-board, duly executed Standard Employment Contract of seafarers, and when there is a collective bargaining agreement (CBA), a copy of such agreement, which shall be readily available to the seafarers.